LoicGerber/ChessQS/README.md

 - Runs QS simulations
 - Computes metrics such as:
   - RMSE
   - Variogram differences
-  - Hellinger distance
+  - Overall Accuracy
-  - SPEM (optional)
+  - Cohen's Kappa

-Cross-validation routines are implemented in `crossValFunctionsQS.py`.
+Cross-validation functions are implemented in `crossValFunctionsQS.py`.

 *Note: this part of the workflow is not fully refactored but reproduces the results used in the corresponding research paper.*